 Nowadays, many apps involve colouring books.
 Well, more like digital colouring books.
 This is highly relaxing and pretty much like meditation (like no brain cells required).

-There are plenty of colouring apps that suit your taste and for any ages and another great way to stay productive.
+There are plenty of colouring apps that suit your taste, for any ages and another great way to stay productive.

 - Pigment (Android | IOS)